-Upside Chronicles has been conducting an investigation on GameStop trading activity.
+Upside Chronicles sent an SEC FOIA request about GameStop trading activity.
 The financial media seems to have a vendetta against the company, so we decided it warranted a closer look.

 Wednesday, April 27th, 2021: FOIA request initiated

 Upside Chronicles submitted request regarding correspondence between the Securities and Exchange Commission, Citadel, and the Depository Trust & Clearing Corporation (DTCC) regarding the trading of GameStop Corp. securities during the year of 2021.
 The initial request was submitted on April 27th, 2021, and read as follows:

 Friday, April 30th, 2021: SEC’s FOIA re: GameStop request response – follow up

 The Office of FOIA Services for the Securities Exchange Commission responds requesting a physical address for Upside Chronicles. they also inform UC that there may be a processing fee to process the request.
 UC agrees to the fees and provides a request.

 This follow up was sent as a reply to the initial request submitted by Upside Chronicles, as well as a separate email chain.

 Tuesday, May 5th, 2021

 Upside responded to the with the requested information as well as agreed to pay the fee for request processing.
 Request moves forward.

 Wednesday, May 6th, 2021